karatelabs/karate/karate-core/README.md

 Note that the `exists()` API is a little different from the other `Element` actions, because it will *not* honor any intent to [`retry()`](#retry) and immediately check the HTML for the given locator.
 This is important because it is designed to answer the question: "*does the element exist in the HTML page __right now__ ?*"

 ## `waitUntil()`
 Wait for the JS expression to evaluate to `true`.
-Will poll using the retry settings [configured](https://github.com/intuit/karate#retry-until).
+Will poll using the [retry()](#retry) settings configured.

 ```cucumber
 * waitUntil("document.readyState == 'complete'")
 ```

 A very useful variant that takes a [locator](#locators) parameter is where you supply a JavaScript "predicate" function that will be evaluated *on* the element returned  by the locator in the HTML DOM.
-Most of the time you will prefer the short-cut boolean-expression form that begins with an underscore (or "`!`"), and Karate will inject the JavaScript DOM element reference into the variable named "`_`".
+Most of the time you will prefer the short-cut boolean-expression form that begins with an underscore (or "`!`"), and Karate will inject the JavaScript DOM element reference into a variable named "`_`".

 This is especially useful for waiting for some HTML element to stop being `disabled`.
 Note that Karate will fail the test if the `waitUntil()` returned `false` - *even* after the configured number of [re-tries](#retry) were attempted.

-> One limitation is that you cannot use double-quotes *within* these expressions, so stick to the pattern below.
+> One limitation is that you cannot use double-quotes *within* these expressions, so stick to the pattern seen below.

 ```cucumber
 And waitUntil('#eg01WaitId', "function(e){ return e.innerHTML == 'APPEARED!' }")